Vote 1 Local Jobs: History

 The Vote 1 Local Jobs party was formed in November 2014 by James Purcell, former councillor and mayor of the Shire of Moyne.
 The party was registered by the Victorian Electoral Commission on 3 November 2014, in time for the 2014 Victorian state election, held later that month.

 At the 2014 Victorian election, two candidates stood for the party for the Victorian Legislative Council.
 Purcell stood in the Western Victoria Region and received 5,501 first preference votes (1.26% of the region), and after the distribution of preferences was the last of the five members elected for the region, and sat as a crossbencher for a four-year term.
 In the Northern Metropolitan Region the candidate was unsuccessful.

 At the 2018 Victorian state election, the party lost its sole member in the Legislative Council.
 While Nathan Purcell and Aaron Purcell unsuccessful stood in the Northern Metropolitan Region for the party, James Purcell contested the Legislative Assembly seat of South-West Coast as an independent, receiving 16.47% of the vote, and was also unsuccessful.
-The party was de-registered by the Victorian Electoral Commission on 30 July 2019.
+The party was deregistered on 30 July 2019.